metin/ProAngularJS-Repo/README.md

     . discerning between format and required for validation errors

 030-deferring-form-validation: Illustrate how to defer the validation feedback until the submit button is clicked.
 AngularJS does not provide built-in support for this but you can achieve it defining some behavior in the controller.

+031-form-input-elem-directives: Illustrate AngularJS directives that can be applied to input elements.

+032-